Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) kept for use in the next equivalent election (i.e. money raised during a federal campaign but not spent is spent at the next federal election); or

-   2. distributed to further the purposes of the Association as the Committee sees best.
+   b) distributed to further the purposes of the Association as the Committee sees best.

 ### 98. Operations manual and policies and procedures